 “If a man feels that all the movements of his own mind are meaningless, then his mind is meaningless, and he is meaningless; and it does not mean anything to attempt to discover his meaning.
-Most fundamental sceptics appear to survive, because they are not consistently sceptical and not at all fundamental.
-They will first deny everything and then admit something, if for the sake of argument or often rather of attack without argument.” ~ G.K.
+Most fundamental sceptics appear to survive, because they are not consistently sceptical and not at all fundamental.” ~ G.K.
 Chesterton

 Dr. Adam Rachnid’s Devouring Reason– The Myth of Arachne Retold

 The crowd gathered like flies, pressing into the reclusive scientist’s tiny lab.
 The prodigious author, famous for his tirades against God, was finally granting a face-to-face interview to a select group of reporters.
-The brilliant and bellicose Dr. A. Rachnid, Oxford scholar and Nobel Prize winning geneticist, was one of the most loved and feared thinkers.
+The brilliant and bellicose Dr. A. Rachnid, Oxford scholar and Nobel Prize-winning geneticist, was one of the most loved and feared thinkers.
 For decades, he had written countless works in which he found new ways to debunk belief in the transcendent realm.
-“Cognito ergo sum skeptical” was his most famous saying.
+“I think, therefore I am a skeptic” was his most famous saying.
 Notepads in hand and craving the intoxication of controversy, the journalists were ready to record the tireless crusader’s every word.

-From within the recesses of the dark and dank room, Rachnid slowly emerged from behind beaker strewn benches and shelves lined with once living organisms on display, forever drowning in formaldehyde-filled jars.
+From within the recesses of the dark and dank room, Rachnid slowly emerged from behind beaker-strewn benches and shelves lined with organisms on display, forever drowning in formaldehyde-filled jars.